Cherokee Studios: Fairfax Avenue

 In January 1975, Cherokee purchased the former location of MGM Studios at 751 N. Fairfax Avenue in Hollywood, including its large 35 x 58 foot live room (known as "Frank Sinatra's string room") and five isolation booths.
 The brothers approached Trident Studios to build a custom 80-input A-Range mixing console - one of the first in the United States.
-Focused on making the recording studio a creative space designed for musicians and engineers, Cherokee's new studio featured five live rooms, 24-track mixing consoles, 24-hour session times, and a lounge bar, and quickly became one of the city's busiest studios, attracting such notable artists as David Bowie, Frank Sinatra, and Rod Stewart.
+Focused on making the recording studio a creative space designed for musicians and engineers, Cherokee's new studio featured five live rooms, 24-track mixing consoles, 24-hour session times, and a lounge bar, and quickly became one of the city's busiest studios, attracting notable artists such as David Bowie, Frank Sinatra, and Rod Stewart.

 Cherokee's Fairfax Avenue location closed on August 31, 2007, with the last album recorded at that location being the Robert Bradley's Blackwater Surprise album Out of the Wilderness (2008).
 The studio closed to make way for a new building.
 Under the direction of a leading green developer, the site was to become the Lofts @ Cherokee Studios – a Green LEED Platinum Live/Work complex offering professional recording studios in select units designed by Cherokee owner Bruce Robb, but those plans did not come to fruition.
 The original developers went into foreclosure in 2008.
 New owners purchased the property and have had no contact or relationship with Bruce Robb and or Cherokee Studios.